16 Auth in Enterprise

 It used to be the case that most data sources had simple username and password auth, so you could authenticate by just passing those credentials along to the data source, preferably via environment variables (see Chapter 3).
 This is still the easiest way to connect to data sources.

 Organizations are increasingly turning to modern technologies, like OAuth and IAM, to secure access to data sources, including databases, APIs, and cloud services.
 Sometimes, you’ll have to manually navigate the token exchange process in your Python or R code.
-For example, you’ve likely acquired and dispatched an OAuth token to access a or a modern data API.
+For example, you’ve likely acquired and dispatched an OAuth token to access a Google Sheet or a modern data API.

 Increasingly, IT/Admins want users to have the experience of logging in and automatically accessing data sources.
 This situation is sometimes termed passthrough auth or identity federation.
 This is a great user experience and is highly secure because there are never any credentials in the data science environment, only secure cryptographic tokens.